nevissecurity/nevis-mobile-authentication-sdk-example-app-flutter/README.md

 #### Get information

-The following use cases are responsible for getting information with the help of `LocalData`:
+The following use cases are responsible for getting information with the help of [LocalData](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/LocalData-class.html):

 - The [RegisteredAccountsUseCase](lib/domain/usecase/registered_accounts_usecase.dart) class obtains the registered accounts.
 - The [AuthenticatorsUseCase](lib/domain/usecase/authenticators_usecase.dart) class obtains the authenticator information.
 - The [DeviceInformationUseCase](lib/domain/usecase/device_information_usecase.dart) class obtains the device information.

+#### Get MetaData

+The [MetaDataUseCase](lib/domain/usecase/meta_data_usecase.dart) class is responsible for obtaining the information of the SDK and the application with the help of [MetaData](https://docs.nevis.net/mobilesdk/api-references/flutter/nevis_mobile_authentication_sdk/MetaData-class.html), such as the SDK version, the application facet identifier and the certificate fingerprint.

+#### Get device capabilities

+The [GetFidoUafAttestationInformationUseCase](lib/domain/usecase/get_fido_uaf_attestation_information_usecase.dart) class is responsible for obtaining the information about what the device can support.
+It informs about whether the device supports [full basic FIDO UAF attestations](https://docs.nevis.net/mobilesdk/concept/security-considerations#surrogate-basic-and-full-basic-attestation) or not.

 ### Error handling